 Unlike investor-owned utilities that design rates to pay shareholder dividends, we reinvest revenues back into operations to keep rates as low as possible.

-There are changes to water and wastewater rate schedules proposed for 2020.
+There are changes to water and wastewater rate schedules for 2020.
 There are no base rate changes for electricity and natural gas.
-On Sept.
-10, 2019 we filed the 2020 Rate Case and requested a Public Hearing for Oct.
-22, 2019.

-If approved by City Council Nov.
-12, 2019, the total base rate bill impact (effective January 2020) for residential customers is an increase of $5.71, or 2.6 percent ($5.22 for water; $0.49 for wastewater).
+City Council approved the rate changes at their Nov.
+12, 2019 meeting for Jan.
+1, 2020 implementation.
+The total base rate bill impact for residential customers is an increase of $5.71, or 2.5 percent ($5.22 for water; $0.49 for wastewater).
 The proposed rate changes to a sample residential bill are shown below.
-If approved by City Council, these changes will go into effect on Jan.
-1, 2020.

 - Like many water utilities across the United States, our system is old and in need of ongoing repair and refurbishment.